raspberrypilearning/comic-character/en/step_5.md

 Add a `<button>` element with the event `onlick="changeSummary()` to the summary section.

-Add the text 'Edit' to the `<button>`, so users know what the button does.
+Add the text 'Edit' to the `<button>`, so the user knows what the button does.

 --- code ---
 ---